Dhaka University of Engineering & Technology, Gazipur: Students Complex

-DUET Student Complex is a building where students come together for various activities.
+The DUET Student Complex is a building where students come together for various activities.
 It houses spaces for different clubs such as the English Language Club, Robotics Club, DUET Journal Association, and Srijonee.
 The complex also has the Shaheed Mostofa Cafeteria.
 There are meeting areas for students.
 It includes a gymnasium.

 Computer Center

 The Computer Center is responsible for developing and managing the university's computing and networking infrastructure, providing essential support for undergraduate and postgraduate teaching, learning, and research across all departments.
 It oversees central internet facilities, including high-speed connections and campus-wide Wi-Fi, and manages central email and web servers to facilitate electronic communication both within and outside the university.
 All departments, offices, halls, and residential areas are interconnected through a fiber-optic LAN backbone.
 The center also handles the creation of identity cards for students, faculty, and staff.
 Its primary objectives include designing and maintaining IT infrastructure, fostering a conducive computing environment for learning and research, developing human resources through training programs, and actively pursuing advanced IT research to create knowledge-based products and services.